andrjooshka/ForSchoolWithContracts/README.md

  Teacher -- represents man who conducts Events with Clients Client -- represents a man who conducts

-To see the demo:
+**The demo:**

+To see it in action, after you have downloaded the package, you need to do three things:
- All you need to do -- is to import DemoData to your MySQL server, and build gradle script.
+ 1. Import DemoData to your MySQL server.
- The app is configured to access mysql as root identified by 123258789.
+  * Note that the app is configured to access mysql service on 3306, as root identified by 123258789.
+This could be modified at "src/main/resources/hibernate.cfg.xml"
+ 2. Build Gradle script (please be familiar with Gradle).
+  * just type "gradle jettyRun" in the root folder of the app
+ 3. Open localhost:8080/bureau in the browser, login as root identified by "password".

+Give me feedbacks.